aragon/whitepaper/README.md

 The vault, which stores the organizations assets, grants the transfer role only to the finance application, which internally implements budgeting logic.
 The finance application's *Create Payments* role is assigned exclusively to the Voting application so that the only way to create payments is to successfully pass a vote.
 The voting application's  *Create Votes* role is granted exclusively to the Token Manager of the organization's native token.
 The Token Manager will forward actions from Token Holders the Token Manager's associated token.

-This process effectively constrains how funds can be transferred in the organization, but the approval of a given transfer is ultimately authorized by majority vote, and its not unreasonable more a minority stakeholder to be concerned that a majority of the organization's members might decide liquidate the organization and exclude minority stakeholders in the process.
+This process effectively constrains how funds can be transferred in the organization, but the approval of a given transfer is ultimately authorized by majority vote.
+It's not unreasonable for a minority stakeholder to be concerned that a majority of stakeholders might decide to liquidate the organization and exclude minority stakeholders in the process.

-To avoid this organization's need a mechanism to impose a constraint that can be enforced by the actions of any individual within the organization rather than a majority of participants.
+To avoid this the organization's need a mechanism to impose a constraint that can be enforced by the actions of any individual within the organization rather than a majority of participants.

 ### Proposal Agreements